Lesson objectives in science lessons

 Split-screen objectives for skills

-And finally, I think it can be helpful to use split-screen objectives in lessons to articulate the disciplinary ideas (e.g. concepts of validity, reliability and scientific enquiry) alongside substantive knowledge.
+It can be helpful to use split-screen objectives in lessons to articulate the disciplinary ideas (e.g. concepts of validity, reliability and scientific enquiry) alongside substantive knowledge.
 You may also want to articulate what specific procedures students are learning.
 For example, when learning to separate salt from a sand/salt mixture what do students need to know and do e.g. fold filter paper, use a clamp and stand?
-It’s not enough to just state that you want students to separate out a mixture as, otherwise, they may not develop expertise in discrete skills over time, they may just end up doing them.

 - Planning lessons: the EPIBA approach